 Specific streams may have additional exclusions.
-Check the 1990 Catalogue/Timetable.
+Check the 1991 Catalogue.

-26.4507 Mass Media and Communication 26.1523 The Mass Media 26.4521 Aboriginal Australia: A View of Its Past, Present and Future 26.4529 Ecosystems, Technology and Human Habitation 26.431 26.436 26.4527 Enviromental Planning Man and the Sea An Introduction to Australian Ecosystems and their Management 26.4530 Human Inequality 26.4020 World Inequality 26.4531 Australian Society and Culture Contemporary Australian Society The Making of Australians 26.453 Australia and the Development of the World Economy 26.462 Science and Civilization 26.505 Individual and Social Psychology 12.100 Psychology 26.518 The Use of Language, Images and Symbols 26.5522 Changing Conceptions of Human Nature and Well-Being 26.516 Conceptions of Human Nature 26.5523 The Pursuit of Human Rationality
+GENS.4507 Mass Media and Communication The Mass Media Mass Media and Communication GENS.4521 Aboriginal Australia: A View of Its Past, Present and Future 26.4521 Aboriginal Australia: A View of Its Past, Present and Future GENS.4529 Ecosystems, Technology and Human Habitation Environmental Issues - Decision Making in Australia Enviromental Planning Man and the Sea An Introduction to Australian Ecosystems and their Management Ecosystems, Technology and Human Habitation GENS.4530 Human Inequality World Inequality Human Inequality GENS.4531 Australian Society and Culture 26.4525 Contemporary Australian Society The Making of Australians Australian Society and Culture GENS.4532 Australia and the Development of the World Economy 26.4532 Australia and the Development of the World Economy GENS.4620 Science and Civilisation 26.462 Science and Civilisation GENS.5050 Individual and Social Psychology 12.100 26.505 Psychology I Individual and Social Psychology GENS.5180 The Use of Language, Images and Symbols 26.518 The Use of Language, Images and Symbols